Forward-Lang/Awesome-Properties/README.md

 - **Automates Edge Case Discovery**: Property tests generate a wide range of input values, which often uncovers edge cases that you wouldn't think of manually.
 - **Helps Prove Correctness**: If a property test passes for all generated inputs, it helps give you confidence that your code behaves as expected across many scenarios.
 - **Improves Code Quality**: Property testing encourages writing more general and robust code that handles a variety of situations, rather than specific predefined cases.

-## Contributing

-We welcome contributions to this repository!
-Please read the [contribution guidelines](CONTRIBUTING.md) first, and follow the steps writen there.

 ## Property Tests